ZehT/bridge351-interview-calendar-api/README.md

 First things first: clone the project.
 Use command line or your Git UI.
 - ```git clone https://github.com/ZehT/bridge351-interview-calendar-api.git ```

-Since the project is already configured to execute in a default Maven profile, all you have to do is run the project.
-But first make sure you have the 8080 port not in use first.
-After that you can:
+Since the project is already configured to be executed in a Maven profile, all you have to do is run the project.
+But first make sure you have the 8080 port not in use.
+After that you can run as:

 #### IDE
-Import the project in your loved IDE and then running the InterviewCalendarApiApplication class
+Import the project in your loved IDE, update dependencies with ``` mvn clean install ``` in the terminal or with the help of the IDE's UI, and run the InterviewCalendarApiApplication class

 #### Command Line
 Run through command line in the root directory where you've check out the project: ``` mvn spring-boot:run ```

 #### Docker
-Docker is the optional way, you must have it installed in your machine.
-If you have, you build the image and run:
+Docker is the optional way.
+You must have it installed in your machine.
+If you have, build the image and run:

 - build: ```docker build -t interview-calendar-api .```
 - run: ```docker run -p 8080:8080 interview-calendar-api```